-Nebozizek Restaurant is set in a glass conservatory surrounded by woodland, a little below Petrin Observation Tower.
+Nebozizek Restaurant is set in a glass conservatory surrounded by woodland, a little below Petrin Lookout Tower.

 Heated in the winter, cool in the summer, the conservatory gives the restaurant a light, airy feel and boasts the finest panoramic views.

 During busy periods the restaurant expands into a small building attached, which also offers good views.

 Nebozizek offers a fine selection of Czech and International fare.
 Food is well prepared and presented, and will appeal to most palates; given the superb location of the restaurant, it is also very reasonably priced.